vhive-serverless/vHive/docs/quickstart_guide.md

     > * The Kubelet was informed of the new secure connection details.
     > ```

+    > **Note:**
+    >
+    > In case of failure
+    > ```
+    > error execution phase preflight: couldn't validate the identity of the API Server: Get "https://10.0.0.1:6443/api/v1/namespaces/kube-public/configmaps/cluster-info?timeout=10s": dial tcp 10.0.0.1:6443: connect: connection refused
+    > ```
+    >
+    > Check the configuration of the firewall and make sure that traffic for the port `6443` is allowed.

 ### 5. Finalise Master Node
 **On the master node**, execute the following instructions below **as a non-root user with sudo rights** using **bash**: